Multiproject-EJ/harmony-sheets/common-errors/lovablesheet-admin-not-recognized.md

 - Stale HTML/JS served (duplicate files in repo: lovablesheet.html vs lovables_sheet.html).
 - isAdminUser() expecting admin metadata not present in the session this page sees.
 - CDN/browser cache serving an old copy of lovablesheet.js.
+- **March 2025 regression:** `initializeStepNavigation()` assumed a global `updateIdeaStageUI` existed and referenced it directly.
+On browsers where that function isn't defined, the page threw `ReferenceError: updateIdeaStageUI is not defined`, leaving the UI stuck on "Loading LovableSheet" forever.

 ## Quick diagnosis (do these in order)
 1. Open devtools Console and Network on lovablesheet.html.
-   - Look for console errors, especially around "Unable to load session" or custom logs from lovablesheet.js.
+   - Look for console errors, especially `updateIdeaStageUI is not defined` or "Unable to load session" messages from lovablesheet.js.
 2. Confirm lovablesheet.js being served is the expected version (check Network -> lovablesheet.js -> response).
 3. From console, check current session:
    - `window.supabaseClient?.auth?.getSession()?.then(console.log)`